 Our Guide to Self-Editing Mastery has helped thousands of authors just like you:

 Content editing focuses on the big picture of your manuscript—structure, flow, plot, and character development.
 It looks at how well your ideas are communicated.
 On the other hand, Copyediting deals with the finer details—grammar, punctuation, style, and consistency.
-It ensures your writing is polished and error-free.
+It ensures your writing is polished.

 If your manuscript is longer than 150k words, fill out the form above and we will reach out to you soon with a personalized quote.